 Looking for new options to better health?

 Debbie Yu, MS, L.Ac offers acupuncture and customized Chinese herbal formulas.
-Her clinical interests are pain management and internal medicine.
+Her clinical interests are pain management, respiratory conditions, and dermatology.
 She is conveniently located in the heart of Westport in Kansas City, Missouri.

 Education & Credentials: